 Role What they do Class Teachers provides support to all students and parents as required.
 Community Elder provides support and advice for students, staff and parents in order to enhance the educational experience for Indigenous and non- Indigenous students.
 Deputy Principal leadership of Student Support Network to promote an inclusive, positive school culture monitors attendance, behaviour and academic data to identify areas of additional need.
-School Chaplain monitors the social and emotional wellbeing of students Supports staff with students presenting with a range of difficulities provides support to children during times of difficulties Guidance Officer provides a comprehensive student support program within the school environment offering counselling with students on a one-on-one basis or in a group setting assists students with specific difficulties, acting as a mediator or providing information on other life skills liaises with parents, teachers, or other external health providers as needed Student Support Services Team monitors the academic, social and emotional wellbeing of students provides advice around referrals for student and/or family support Qld Health Child Health Nurse Clinic (on site every second Thursday) provides individual health consultations with assessment, support, health information and referral options related to: healthy eating and exercise relationships baby health and young people Mission Australia (onsite every Wednesday) provides referral service for students and family members of the school community Youth Worker provides individual and, at times, group support to students to assist their engagement with education and training Teacher Aides provides support to all students as required.
+Guidance Officer provides a comprehensive student support program within the school environment offering counselling with students on a one-on-one basis or in a group setting assists students with specific difficulties, acting as a mediator or providing information on other life skills liaises with parents, teachers, or other external health providers as needed Student Support Services Team monitors the academic, social and emotional wellbeing of students provides advice around referrals for student and/or family support Qld Health Child Health Nurse Clinic provides individual health consultations with assessment, support, health information and referral options related to: healthy eating and exercise relationships baby health and young people Psychologist provides individual and, at times, group support to students to assist their engagement with education and training Teacher Aides provides support to all students as required.